 If you would like assistance purchasing tickets for patrons with disabilities, please call the box office at 415-864-6000.

 2020 marks the 250th anniversary of the birth of Beethoven, a composer who casts a long shadow over music; challenging, inspiring, haunting, and setting the bar for generations to come.
-This week, San Francisco Symphony Conductor Laureate Hebert Blomstedt returns to conduct Beethoven’s Second Symphony, a piece written during the composer’s early years in Vienna.
+This week, Conductor Laureate Hebert Blomstedt returns to conduct the San Francisco Symphony in Beethoven’s Second Symphony, a piece written during the composer’s early years in Vienna.
 Already troubled by hearing loss, Beethoven leans into a steadfast belief in his inner voice to overcome despair and produce a symphony filled with humor and good cheer.
 Writing in the wake of Beethoven’s watershed symphonies, young Brahms, at first, found the comparison paralyzing.
-It took some fifteen years of rewrites and false starts before Brahms could write a symphony—and then he produced four of the most popular to come out of the Romantic age.
+It took some 15 years of rewrites and false starts before Brahms could write a symphony—and then he produced four of the most popular to come out of the Romantic age.

 Symphony No. 2 1802 | 34 mins from notes by Michael Steinberg